 They are known to transmit diseases directly to humans.
 Some of these viruses include leptospirosis, pulmonary syndrome, and plague.
 All of which can be fatal.

 We couldn’t leave this big cat off the list.
 The Bengal Tiger is as majestic as it is dangerous.
-They are the biggest cats of them all and are the national animal of Bangladesh and India.
+They are one of the biggest cats in existence and are the national animal of Bangladesh and India.
 They are also the most dangerous.

 Petty humans have driven them towards extinction, the nocturnal hunters usually stay clear from people.
 They are intensely strong so that’s a good thing for us and probably better for them due to their status.

 When hunters first discovered these medium sized bears hanging from trees, they had an idea.
 The little bears had trunk-like snouts and long claws so the hunters thought they were bear-like sloths.